IntelliJ IDEA 2024.3 Help

 • Show type and object id: controls whether class name and instance ID are shown.

 • Use default renderer: displays the object as it would be displayed without this renderer.
-This is useful if you want to only customize the way the object's contents are displayed.
+Use this option if you want to only customize the way the object's contents are displayed.

 • Use following expression: lets you use the return value of some expression for displaying the object.
 All method calls and member variable access are relative to the rendered instance.